 “In order to meet the changing reading habits of our employees, we need to provide them with internal information that uses up-to-date channels,” agrees David Rollik, communication expert at Berliner Verkehrsbetriebe (Berlin Public Transport) BVG.

 The solution can often be found right inside an employee’s pocket: mobile communication over smartphones.
-Employee communication and engagement apps provide multiple opportunities for reaching more employees, and do so faster and on a device they already use.
+Employee communication apps provide multiple opportunities for reaching more employees, and do so faster and on a device they already use.

 An Employee Engagement App for More Communication